abaveja313/cheatsheet-template/README.md

 1. Create a new project in Overleaf
 2. Create a new file named `cheatsheet.sty`
-3. Copy the package code into this file
+3. Copy the [template](cheatsheet.sty) into this file
-4. Create your `main.tex` file to use the package
+4. Create your `main.tex` file to use the package.
+Use the provided one as an example.

 ## Basic Usage